Recent developments on Oka manifolds: Oka domains in Euclidean spaces and in Stein manifolds with the density property

 In \cite{Kusakabe2020PAMS}, Kusakabe also constructed compact countable sets in $\C^n$ with non-discrete sets of limit points and having non-elliptic Oka complements.
 An example is the following.
 Let $\N^{-1}=\{1/j:j\in\N\}$ and $\overline \N^{-1}=\N^{-1}\cup\{0\}\subset\C$.
 The domain $ X=\C^n\setminus \big((\overline \N^{-1})^2 \times \{0\}^{n-2}\big) $ for $n\ge 3$ is an Oka manifold which is not weakly subelliptic (see \cite[Corollary 1.4]{Kusakabe2020PAMS}).

 The corresponding problem in complex dimension $2$ remains open.
-The difficulty is that a holomorphic line bundle $E\to \C^2\setminus K$ need not extend to a holomorphic line bundle on a bigger domain, and hence the argument used in the proof of Corollary \ref{cor:Okanotell} does not apply.
+The reason is that a holomorphic line bundle $E\to \C^2\setminus K$ need not extend to a holomorphic line bundle on a bigger domain, and hence the argument in the proof of Corollary \ref{cor:Okanotell} does not apply.

-\begin{problem} Is there a compact subset $K$ of $\C^2$ whose complement $\C^2\setminus K$ is Oka but is not elliptic or (weakly) subelliptic? \end{problem}
+\begin{problem} Is there a compact subset $K$ of $\C^2$ whose complement $\C^2\setminus K$ is an Oka domain which is not elliptic or (weakly) subelliptic? \end{problem}

 A closed unbounded set $S$ in $\C^n$ is said to be polynomially convex if it is exhausted by an increasing sequence of compact polynomially convex sets.
 Theorem \ref{th:complement} is a special case of the following result of Kusakabe \cite[Theorem 1.6]{Kusakabe2020complements}; see also \cite[Theorem 4.2]{Kusakabe2020complements}.